fengalin/media-toc/README.md

 Media-TOC is an application to build a table of contents from of a media file or to split a media file into chapters.

-**Important**: Media-TOC is in an² early stage of development.
+**Important**: Media-TOC is in an early stage of development.
 Don't expect anything usable soon.
 Of course, you can [contribute](#contribute) to the project if you find it interesting.